100mslive/100ms-docs/docs/api-reference/javascript/v2/interfaces/HMSFrameworkInfo.md

 • **sdkVersion**: `string`

-version of the SDK being used i.e., version of hms-video-store or react-sdk
+version of the SDK being used - hms-video-store or react-sdk

 ---